Foreign trade of the Soviet Union: Trade with Third World countries

 The Third World includes those countries the Soviet Union termed "developing countries."
 This category included those countries of socialist orientation that had some sort of privileged economic affiliation with the Soviet Union, such as Afghanistan, Angola, Iraq, and Nicaragua, but excluded the developing countries ruled by Marxist-Leninist parties, such as Cambodia, Laos, and Vietnam.
 Soviet trade with the Third World had been marked by two characteristics.
 First, although the Soviet Union had generally played only a minor role in Third World trade, Soviet imports or exports had formed a large portion of the total trade of some countries.
 Second, the Soviet Union had concentrated its trade with the Third World in the hands of relatively few partners.
-For example, in 1987 India, Iran, Iraq, Syria, Argentina, Egypt, Turkey, Afghanistan, Nigeria, and Malaysia together accounted for 75 percent of Soviet imports from and 80 percent of Soviet exports to the Third World.
+For example, in 1987, India, Iran, Iraq, Syria, Argentina, Egypt, Turkey, Afghanistan, Nigeria, and Malaysia together accounted for 75 percent of Soviet imports from, and 80 percent of Soviet exports to the Third World.

 Although Soviet trade with the Third World increased in volume from 1965 through 1985, it remained between 13 and 15 percent of total Soviet trade for exports and 10 and 12 percent for imports.
 The Third World's trade with the Soviet Union, however, decreased in the 1970s and into the 1980s.
 These data include Cuba, since the only figures available concerning Third World trade with the Soviet Union include Cuba.
 As a percentage of overall Third World trade, the Soviet Union's share fell from 3.9 percent in 1970 to 2.5 percent in 1981.
 Deducting Soviet trade with Cuba, which has been considerable, would show an even smaller role played by the Soviet Union in Third World trade.
 In the late 1980s, the Soviet Union sought arrangements that would allow it to maintain a level of trade that minimized the loss of hard currency.

 Balance of trade

 During the 1980s, the Soviet Union exported more to Third World countries than it imported from them.
 Official Soviet statistics showed a trade deficit for this period, but arms and military equipment sales, which were not reported and are thus termed "unidentifiable" exports, accounted for approximately 50 percent of total exports to the Third World throughout the 1980s.
 Thus, the Soviet Union's hard-currency balance of trade, including arms sales, with the Third World was positive from 1980 through 1986.
 In fact, the Soviet Union's positive hard-currency trade balance with the Third World exceeded its hard-currency deficit with the Western industrialized countries in 1985 and 1986.
-For this reason, the Soviet Union showed an overall positive hardcurrency trade balance for these years.
+For this reason, the Soviet Union showed an overall positive hard currency trade balance for these years.

 Until the mid-1970s, bilateral clearing agreements were the primary means by which the Soviet Union settled accounts with its Third World partners.
 By the early 1980s, hard-currency payments had become the preferred means of settlement.
 Clearing agreements were used in less than half of all trade transactions.
 On occasion, the Soviet Union bartered arms for oil.